Kareem-Mohamed-Wardany/OJewelry-front/README.md

 ### Customer Features

+- ⭐ Customers can add reviews and ratings for products.
 - 🛍️ Browse a variety of jewelry products with detailed descriptions.
 - 🛒 Add products to the shopping cart and manage the cart contents.
 - 📦 Enter shipping addresses for delivery.